KaanAsutay/KaanAsutay/README.md

   </ul>
 </div>

 <p>  Hello, and welcome to my GitHub profile!
 I'm a computer programmer student with a passion for web programming.
-I am constantly learning and experimenting new technologies and frameworks to find the best solutions to the problems at hand </p>
+I am constantly learning and experimenting new technologies and frameworks to find the best solutions to the problems at hand. </p>

  <picture> <img src="https://www.aalpha.net/wp-content/uploads/2020/12/full-stack-development.gif" align="right"  width = 450px /> </picture> <br>